-Students who have completed regular accredited college courses while in high school through programs such as Post-Secondary Enrollment Option or dual credit or College Credit Plus may, by having a copy of their transcript sent from the credit-granting college (not the high school transcript) be awarded credit according to Mount Union policy.
+Students who have completed regular accredited college courses while in high school through the College Credit Plus Program may, by having a copy of their transcript sent from the credit-granting college (not the high school transcript) be awarded credit according to Mount Union policy.
 General conditions of transferring credit also apply here.
 Entering students are required to take certain tests at the time of entrance to the University and are encouraged to take placement tests in applicable areas in order that they may begin course work at the proper level.